 A couple of weeks earlier, I had prepared lamb shanks with harissa sauce, and jotted down a few notes to refer back to as they were positively delicious.
 I’d say it’s a bit risky to attempt a braised lamb dish at that late an hour!
 We stopped by Toucan Market on the way home for the lamb shanks, and I started dinner at 7:30.
 Jump to the recipe…

-North African Pressure Cooker Lamb Shanks and Couscous draws from a North African flavor profile – harissa, cumin, allspice, paprika, mint, lemon… The flavors are bold, and the dish is substantial.
+North African Pressure Cooker Lamb Shanks draws from a North African flavor profile – harissa, cumin, allspice, paprika, mint, lemon… The flavors are bold, and the dish is substantial.
 Top it with plain yogurt (or my Easy Moroccan Preserved Lemon Yogurt Sauce with Fresh Herbs), and serve with couscous, a simple salad of leafy greens, cucumber, tomato, and a lemon juice and olive oil dressing.
 It pairs well with a full-bodied fruity, spicy red wine.
 C’est magnifique!